-W.6.1: Write arguments to support claims with clear reasons and relevant evidence.
+W.7.1: Write arguments to support claims with clear reasons and relevant evidence.

-W.6.5: With some guidance and support from peers and adults, develop and strengthen writing as needed by planning, revising, editing, rewriting, or trying a new approach.
+W.7.5: With some guidance and support from peers and adults, develop and strengthen writing as needed by planning, revising, editing, rewriting, or trying a new approach, focusing on how well purpose and audience have been addressed.

-W.6.9: Draw evidence from literary or informational texts to support analysis, reflection, and research.
+W.7.9: Draw evidence from literary or informational texts to support analysis, reflection, and research.

-RI.6.1: Cite textual evidence to support analysis of what the text says explicitly as well as inferences drawn from the text.
+RI.7.1: Cite several pieces of textual evidence to support analysis of what the text says explicitly as well as inferences drawn from the text.

-SL.6.1: Engage effectively in a range of collaborative discussions (one-on-one, in groups, and teacher-led) with diverse partners on grade 6 topics, texts, and issues, building on others' ideas and expressing their own clearly.
+SL.7.1: Engage effectively in a range of collaborative discussions (one-on-one, in groups, and teacher-led) with diverse partners on grade 7 topics, texts, and issues, building on others' ideas and expressing their own clearly.